 Motivation: Tracking moving assets such as trucks, trailers, or containers in logistics yards is crucial for developing digital twins, measuring key performance indicators, and enhancing operational...

-Understanding causal relationships in oncology is essential for improving treatment strategies and generating testable medical hypotheses.
-We present CaDSIm (Causal Discovery with Simultaneous Imputation), a new method for learning causal structures and associated Structural Equation Models from real world pan-cancer data, which is typically high dimensional, noisy, and incomplete.
+Understanding causal relationships in oncology is critical for optimizing treatment strategies and generating testable biomedical hypotheses.
+We present CaDSIm (Causal Discovery with Simultaneous Imputation), a novel method for learning causal structures and associated Structural Equation Models (SEMs) from real-world data.

 Dynamical systems governed by ordinary differential equations (ODEs) serve as models for a vast number of natural and social phenomena.
 In this work, we offer a fresh perspective on the classical problem of imputing missing time series data, whose underlying dynamics are assumed to be determined by ODEs.
 Specifically, we revisit ideas from amortized inference and neural operators, and propose...